Kaltsoon/gogetter/README.md

 ## Requirements

-Go version 1.17 or higher.
+Docker or Go version 1.17 or higher.

 ## How to use